Bạn phải đồng ý với thông báo pháp lý này trước khi tiếp tục truy cập các tài nguyên được cung cấp trên trang web này.

 When it comes to EB-5 project selection, working with a licensed EB-5 investment specialist is important.
 An EB-5 investment specialist helps investors choose the right project by performing detailed, independent due diligence.
 They review risks, returns, job-creation estimates, offering documents, and SEC compliance; visit project sites; and investigate key parties in the deal to verify credibility.
 They also analyze financial data to check that projections are reasonable and often provide access to high-quality projects that individual investors might not find on their own.

 AIIA maintains a curated list of vetted EB-5 professionals to help investors and other stakeholders find reputable experts.
-You can find this list on our Danh bạ các chuyên gia page.
+You can find this list on our Danh bạ các chuyên gia trang.

 It’s important to remember that a Green Card comes with a price tag beyond the investment: Global Taxation.
 Upon becoming a U.S. permanent resident (or even spending enough days in the U.S. on a visa), you become liable for U.S. taxes on your worldwide income.